-All visits take place in the visiting rooms – and no recording devices are permitted to be taken into the visiting rooms.
-So you can visit, just like every other visitor, but you will not be able to conduct an on-camera interview or audio record your conversation.
+All visits take place in the visiting rooms, and no recording devices are permitted to be taken into the visiting rooms.
+Reporters may visit like every other visitor, but they will not be able to conduct an on-camera interview or audio record the conversation.

-Please make sure the inmate notifies you once he/she has placed you on his/her visitor's list – this is totally up to him/her to do.
-So, if he/she doesn't and you show up to visit, you won't be let in.
+Please make sure the inmate notifies you once he/she has placed you on his/her visitor's list.
+If he/she doesn't and you show up to visit, you won't be let in.
 You must be on the visiting list to visit with an inmate.
 You have to work this out directly with the inmate.

-To receive calls from an inmate, the inmate must place you on his telephone list, and you must set up an account with our inmate telephone vendor.
-Visit this page of our website for information/directions.
+To receive calls from an inmate, the inmate must place you on his/her telephone list, and you must set up an account with our inmate telephone vendor.

 Once you are on an inmate's telephone list, he can call you.
-What you do on your end of the call – record it – is not something we can control.
+What you do on your end of the call – such as record it – is not something we can control.

 Please note that inmates may not be compensated for a media interview.

-How can I find out at which prison an inmate is housed?
+How can I find out where an inmate is housed?